codebayarea/codebayarea.github.io/_posts/2016-11-12-november-12th-class.md

 ![Correcting syntax](/img/Webdev/11122016/DSCF3009.JPG)

 We ended up class by making the pong paddles, but the ball was not able to move.
-This what we will be working pong^(haha get it) next class!
+This what we will be working pong (haha get it) next class!

 ![Class pic](/img/Webdev/11122016/DSCF3005.JPG)